 1) Nehru’s ancestors were Muslims:

-In 2015, mischievous changes were allegedly made to the entries on Nehru’s forefathers through a government of India Internet Protocol (IP) address that said that Nehru’s grandfather Gangadhar Nehru was a Muslim.
-It said that Nehru’s grandfather was Ghiasuddin Ghazi, a kotwal of the Mughals, who changed his name to Gangadhar Nehru.
-“Gangadhar was born as a Muslim by the name of Ghiasuddin Ghazi but changed his name to a Hindu Ganga Dhar to escape British clutches,” was the edit that was made on Wikipedia.
+In 2015, “changes” were allegedly made to the entries on Nehru’s forefathers through a government of India Internet Protocol (IP) address on Wikipedia, declaring that Nehru’s grandfather Gangadhar Nehru, was a Muslim.
+Not that this tweaking should matter even if he indeed was.
+The changes made said that Nehru’s grandfather was actually called Ghiasuddin Ghazi, who was a kotwal of the Mughals, and he later changed his name to Gangadhar Nehru.
+“Gangadhar was born as a Muslim by the name of Ghiasuddin Ghazi but changed his name to a Hindu Ganga Dhar to escape British clutches,” said the edit made on Wikipedia.
 However, these edits were later deleted by volunteer editors of the online encyclopedia.

-FACT CHECK: Historic accounts, in fact, suggest that Nehru’s family was Kashmiri Pandits and the oldest known ancestor was Raj Kaul, who was a Sanskrit and Persian scholar in Kashmir.
+FACT CHECK: Historic accounts however suggest that the Nehru family were Kashmiri Pandits and the oldest known ancestor was Raj Kaul, who was a Sanskrit and Persian scholar in Kashmir.
 Raj Kaul’s house was by the side of a canal (nahar) and that’s how the surname Nehru evolved.

 2) Nehru died of AIDS/STD:

-Another conspiracy theory that is making rounds on social media for quite a while now is that Nehru died of Syphillis, a sexually transmitted disease.
+Another conspiracy theory that’s been making the rounds on social media for a while is that Nehru died of Syphillis, a sexually transmitted disease.
 However, records suggest that Nehru fell ill and later died of heart attack after India was handed a humiliating defeat by China.
-With the facts that are available, these conspiracies around his cause of death seem like a pure propaganda.
+With medical records to prove otherwise available, these conspiracies on the cause of his death seem far-fetched to say the least.

-FACT CHECK: The first known case of HIV-AIDS was discovered in 1986, by Dr Suniti Solomon of where female sex workers in Chennai were the patients.
+FACT CHECK: The first known case of HIV-AIDS was discovered in 1986, by Dr Suniti Solomon who along with one of her medical students identified six sex workers in Chennai who were afflicted by it.
+Pt Nehru died years before, on May 27, 1964.

 3) Amitabh Bachchan is Nehru’s son:

-FACT CHECK: Beyond bizarre!
-It is a well-known fact that Amitabh Bachchan is the son of Hindi poet Harivansh Rai Bachchan and Teji Bachchan.
-The only common connection between the two families is that they both belonged to Allahabad.
+FACT CHECK: It is a well-known fact that Amitabh Bachchan is the son of Hindi poet Harivansh Rai Bachchan and Teji Bachchan.
+The only common connection between the two families is that they both belonged to Allahabad and the two families were on cordial terms before a newspaper wrote about Bachchan’s involvement in Bofors scam.

 4) Character assassination:

 To project Nehru as a philanderer, there is a patchwork of images of Nehru at innocuous moments, with Jacqueline Kennedy and Mrinalini Sarabhai, embracing his sister at the airport, lighting a woman’s cigarette.
 You just have to type Nehru on YouTube and it throws up a slew of smear videos against him: Nehru can do anything to get a girl (over 6 million views), Nehru ki galtiyaan (1.5 million), Nehru died of AIDS (54000 views).
-Another story that was floated around was that Nehru got a Catholic nun pregnant and was indebted to the church for spiriting her away from India.
+Another story that was floated around was that Nehru got a Catholic nun pregnant and had to spirit her away from India.

 5) Born in brothel